AWS managed policies for job functions - AWS Identity and Access Management

 To get started adding permissions to your IAM identities (users, groups of users, and roles), you can use AWS managed policies.
 AWS managed policies cover common use cases and are available in your AWS account.
 AWS managed policies don't grant least privilege permissions.
 You must consider the security risk of granting your principals more permissions than they need to do their job.

 You can attach AWS managed policies, including job functions, to any IAM identity.
-To switch to least privilege permissions, you can run AWS Identity and Access Management Access Analyzer to monitor principals with AWS managed policies.
+To switch to least privilege permissions, you can run AWS Identity and Access Management and Access Analyzer to monitor principals with AWS managed policies.
 After learning which permissions they are using, then you can write a custom policy or generate a policy with only the required permissions for your team.
 This is less secure, but provides more flexibility as you learn how your team is using AWS.

 AWS managed policies for job functions are designed to closely align to common job functions in the IT industry.
 You can use these policies to grant the permissions needed to carry out the tasks expected of someone in a specific job function.
 These policies consolidate permissions for many services into a single policy that's easier to work with than having permissions scattered across many policies.